FChmiel/pyDataSci/README.md

-# datascipy
+# pyCompete

-datascipy is a python library for data scientists taking part in competitve machine learning competitions.
+pyCompete is a python library for data scientists taking part in competitve machine learning competitions.

 It is consistent with the sklearn API and can therefore drop directly into exiting workflows.